fyrkov/refcards/java-refcards/concurrency.md

 Waiting <- `Object.wait()` or `Thread.sleep()`

 #### On interruption
-- There is as `interrupted` status
+- There is an `interrupted` status
 - If a method is declared throwing `InterruptedException`
   - it is a blockng method
   - supports stopping blocking, i.e. leaving `BLOCKED|WAITING` state.